Criticism of the Quran: Traditional view

-According to Islamic tradition, which criticism may question or contradict, the Quran followed a passage from heaven down to the angel Gabriel (Jabreel) who revealed it in the seventh century CE over 23 years to a Hejazi Arab trader and shepherd, Muhammad, who became one of the Prophets of Islam.

-Muhammad shared these revelations – which brought uncompromising monotheism to humanity – with his companions who wrote them down and/or memorized them.
+According to Islamic tradition, which criticism may question or contradict, the Quran followed a passage from heaven down to the angel Gabriel (Jibreel) who revealed it in the seventh century CE over 23 years to a Hejazi Arab trader and shepherd, Muhammad, who became one of the prophets of Islam.
+(Note: Muhammad relayed God's revelation to the early Muslims, and many of his contemporary nonbelievers/opponents maintained he (Muhammad) was the true origin of the Quran.
+Numerous verses of the Quran (Q.6:50, 7:203, 10:15, 10:37, 10:109, 13:38 and 33:2) vehemently deny that the Quran was Muhammad's own work, or that he was doing anything other than following what was revealed to him by God.)
+Muhammad shared these revelations—which brought uncompromising monotheism to humanity—with his companions, who wrote them down and/or memorized them.
 From these memories and scraps, a standard edition was carefully compiled and edited under the supervision of Caliph Uthman not long after Muhammad's death.

-Copies of this codex or "Mus'haf" were sent to the major centers of what was by this time a rapidly expanding empire, and all other incomplete or "imperfect" variants of the Quranic revelation were ordered by Uthman to be destroyed.
-In the next few centuries, the religion and empire of Islam solidified, and an enormous body of religious literature and laws were developed, including commentaries/exegeses (Tafsir) to explain the Quran.
+Copies of this codex (or mus'haf) were sent to the major centers of what was by this time a rapidly expanding empire, and all other incomplete or "imperfect" variants of the Quranic revelation were ordered by Uthman to be destroyed.
+In the next few centuries, the religion and empire of Islam solidified, and an enormous body of religious literature and laws was developed, including commentaries/exegeses (tafsir) to explain the Quran.